JMS55/jms55.github.io/content/posts/2025_09_03_bevy_fifth_birthday/index.md

 **UI** continues to be a weak point.
 While `bevy_ui` is a great foundation for rendering UI (in large part to @ickshonpe's and the taffy team's heroic efforts), no third-party crate (including my own bevy_dioxus) has proven out a good high-level API for declaring and updating UI trees.
 BSN is coming soon, but it only solves the declarative part of UI, and not the reactivity part.
 Until we resolve this, it's hard to reccomend Bevy for UI-heavy games and apps, and more importantly, we can't build the-

 **Editor** absence continues to be a big, big hole for Bevy.
-Not just in terms of being production ready, but I think the first release with an official editor is going to get an exponential influx of new users and eventually new contributors.
+Not just in terms of being production ready, but I think the first release with an official editor is going to get an exponential influx of new users, and eventually new contributors.
 Working on the Solari demo scene has made me feel the lack of an editor badly.
 It was quite frustrating trying to get the materials correct for everything without an editor.
 I _did_ work on a [prototype](https://github.com/bevyengine/bevy_editor_prototypes/pull/167) scene tree + inspector using a third-party BSN crate, but it was exceedingly difficult to write and understand, and I gave up on it.
-I'm really excited to come back to working on the editor once reactive UI lands.
+I'm really excited to work on the editor, but I'm going to hold off until reactive UI lands.

 **Asset processing** is another big bottleneck.
-Hard to say Bevy is production ready when the only texture compressor it has is BasisU.
+Hard to say Bevy is production ready when the only texture compressor it has is an outdated version of BasisU.
 While cart added some asset processing APIs with Assets V2, it's clunky and dosen't support enough features.
-Trying to write a glTF -> virtual geometry processor proved to be impossible.
+Trying to write a glTF -> virtual geometry processor [proved to be unfeasible](https://github.com/bevyengine/bevy/pull/13431).
 Once cart is done with BSN and reactivity, I would like to see him go back to this area.
 I would also like to move away from recommending that users ship their games with glTF/glb scenes, and instead provide some kind of glTF -> BSN + seperate image/mesh assets importer, that we can then run further asset processing on.
 This is another area that would greatly benefit from having an Editor.

 **Animation** isn't something I know a ton about, but after recently trying it out in Bevy, I can definitely say it's lacking.
-The API is quite clunky, with too many confusingly-named components and amount of entities needed.
+The API is quite clunky, with too many confusingly-named components and amount of entities needed, and not enough features.

 **Custom Materials** in Bevy are currently servicable, but not enjoyable.
 Users have a lot of power, but that's because we don't really provide much in the way of customizable abstractions.
 Mostly on the shader side, but also partly on the Rust side, with users having to resort to `MeshTag` and `ShaderStorageBuffer` to get good performance.
 The Material API should be completely redesigned, unified across 3d/2d/UI, and made much easier to use for common use-cases.
 We've been throwing around ideas in the #rendering-dev channel on Discord, but nothing concrete yet.
 This is a good area to get involved in!

 Overall, I do see paths to improving all of these areas over the next year (or likely two for animations and editor).
-I am a little disappointed with how long it has taken to land BSN, mostly with the opaqueness of the process (which cart has talked about), but I'm hopeful about the next steps!
+I am a little disappointed with how long it has taken to land BSN, mostly with the opaqueness of the process (which cart has talked about, so I'm not going to repeat here), but I'm hopeful about the next steps!

 See you next year!